Edward A. Hanna: Legacy

 Hanna's election in 1974 was part of a national decline in boss-led political machines, although Elefante's power had been in decline well before Hanna was elected.
 The New York Times compared him to Maine governor James B. Longley and California governor Jerry Brown, other independent Democrats who came into their roles on a wave of post-Watergate dissatisfaction with the political establishment.
-During the presidency of Donald Trump, some Uticans drew parallels between Trump and Hanna.
+During the first presidency of Donald Trump, some Uticans drew parallels between Trump and Hanna.

 Hanna's impact on Utica's government was mixed.
 He achieved an 8 percent property tax cut in his first budget, another tax cut the second year, and avoided any tax increases while he was in office.
 However, the city employees he fired contributed to an increase in unemployment over his first term.
-City residents complained that snow removal by the underfunded Department of Public Works was ineffectual, and after a major storm in January 1976 auto accidents rose four times the average.
-Mayors of Utica who served after Hanna said his cuts were largely unsustainable, and they were forced to deal with the fallout of his actions, by bearing the blame for increased taxes or city payroll, or repaying funds and making settlements for actions Hanna had taken.
+City residents complained that snow removal by the underfunded Department of Public Works was ineffectual, and after a major storm in January 1976, auto accidents rose four times the average.
+Mayors of Utica who served after Hanna said his cuts were largely unsustainable, and they were forced to deal with the fallout of his actions by bearing the blame for increased taxes or city payroll, repaying funds, and making settlements for actions Hanna had taken.
 While some of Hanna's projects remain in good shape, some fell into disrepair, such as the marina on the Erie Canal which the city sought to sell to the New York State Canal Corporation in 2016.
 Maintaining all the city parks created by Hanna became financially stressful once the grant money was no longer available.
 Hanna failed to attract any new large employers, although since Utica had not attracted any substantial job investment since the 1950s, that failure cannot be wholly ascribed to him.
 Hanna remains well-regarded among some Uticans.

-Hanna's nephew Richard Hanna served in the United States House of Representatives from 2011 to 2017.
+Hanna's nephew, Richard Hanna, served in the United States House of Representatives as a Republican from 2011 to 2017.